jokob-sk/NetAlertX/front/plugins/README.md

 ```

-### "data_source":  "pialert-db-query"
+### "data_source":  "app-db-query"

-If the `data_source` is set to `pialert-db-query`, the `CMD` setting needs to contain a SQL query rendering the columns as defined in the "Column order and values" section above.
+If the `data_source` is set to `app-db-query`, the `CMD` setting needs to contain a SQL query rendering the columns as defined in the "Column order and values" section above.
 The order of columns is important.

-This SQL query is executed on the `pialert.db` SQLite database file.
+This SQL query is executed on the `app.db` SQLite database file.

 >  🔎Example
 >